Renters' Rights Act Compliance Checklist: Everything Landlords Must Do Before May 2026

 Gas Safety Certificate (CP12)

-- Obtain a valid gas safety certificate from a Gas Safe registered engineer
+- Obtain a valid gas safety certificate from a Gas Safe registered engineer and upload it to the Property Portal.
+Section 18(2) of the Act states that absence of a valid CP12 blocks possession proceedings under the reformed grounds.

 - Ensure the certificate is renewed annually — no exceptions